Why Not a Bigger Virginia?

 By 1620, Jamestown began to have growing pains - it was still not thriving, but new settlers were arriving and many wanted more and more land.
 The Virginia Company was not about to sit on its laurels.
 With additional news that their Bermuda grants [a "sister company" was set up named the Somers Island Company, which "owned" Bermuda at the time] were less extensive than originally anticipated, the "management" decided that it was in their interest to secure more land - and of course, they first looked to the south, to the "land of Ronoque" where their predecessors had been unsuccessful in 1587.

 In order to distinguish between the new colony of Virginia centered in Jamestown and Raleigh's Virginia of 1587, the name Roanoke [Ronoque sometimes] was frequently used for the older area.
 John Smith's map of 1624 called the region "Ould Virginia," while at a later time the terms South Virginia and the Southern Plantation were applied.

 But, no action was taken to expand Virginia into Raleigh's Virginia.
 Time marched on, and the Virginia Company started having "problems" - the usual - internal management struggle to see who would control things.
-And, this became more and more evident even to "outsiders," especially King James.
+And, this became more and more evident even to "outsiders," especially King James I.

-King James became concerned that his whims were not regarded by these officials as commands.
+King James I became concerned that his whims were not regarded by these officials as commands.
 The case was taken to court under a writ of quo warranto and in a decision rendered on May 24, 1624, the company's charter was declared vacated.
-After eighteen years under the direction of a joint stock company, the colony of Virginia came under the control of the crown as the first royal colony in English history.
+After eighteen years under the direction of a joint stock company, the colony of Virginia came under the control of the Crown as the first Royal Colony in English history.

 Except for Roanoke Island it did not include the territory already explored by Virginians.
 Heath held this vast domain from the Atlantic to the Pacific as sole proprietor.